Nil369/ai-content-generator-saas/README.md

     * VS Code should prompt you to "Reopen in Container" (if you have the Dev Containers extension installed).
 Click this prompt.
     * If you don't see the prompt, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and search for "Dev Containers: Reopen in Container".

     The first time you open the project in a Dev Container, it will build the Docker image and set up the environment.
-This might take a few minutes.
+This might take a few minutes (and yeah if you need to keep on the docker desktop for the whole time up, if you close it you need to restart again the system to again run the docker engine).

 2.  [ ] **Automatic Dependency Installation:**
     The `postCreateCommand` in `.devcontainer.json` is configured to automatically install Bun (if not present) and then run `bun install` to set up all project dependencies.
 You do not need to run `bun install` manually after the container is created.

 3.  [ ] **Start the Development Server:**
-    Once the Dev Container is fully set up and the terminal is ready, you can start the Next.js development server.
+    Once the Dev Container is fully set up and the terminal is ready, you can start the Next.js development server. *If you are facing issue delete the node_modules folder and .next folder and manually run commands* `bun install` and `bun run dev`

     ```bash
     bun run dev